Gastric sleeve surgery is a useful tool in the fight against obesity.

 At Healthy Life Bariatrics, Dr. Moeinolmolki often sees patients lose between 80% to 100% of their excess weight within the first two years following the gastric sleeve.

 Dr. Moeinolmolki is a sleeve gastrectomy surgery specialist with years of worldwide experience.
-The doctor has discovered a strong correlation between the amount of excess weight patients lose overall with the healthy lifestyle habits they follow.
-You can maximize your weight loss by adhering to Dr. Moeinolmolki post-surgery suggestions, which includes a post-op diet and exercise routine.
-Do that and you could lose the excess weight for life.
+The doctor has discovered a strong correlation between the amount of excess weight patients lose and the healthy lifestyle habits they follow.
+You can maximize your weight loss by following Dr. Moeinolmolki’s post-surgery suggestions, including a post-op diet and exercise routine.
+Do that, and you could lose the excess weight for life.